 Middle Paragraph of a Teachers’ Application Letter

-There are certain things within the body of your application letter for a teaching position that you will want to include to ensure you stand out from your competition.
+There are certain things within your application letter’s body for a teaching position that you will want to include to ensure you stand out from your competition.
 One of the best ways to skyrocket your resume straight to the top of the “to read” pile is by uncovering and including your teaching accomplishments.

 These should be unique, quantifiable, and exceptional achievements that will impress the reader.
 For instance, you may have differentiated instruction in your classroom, but that is now expected of all educators.
-Therefore, you need to say how you were able to differentiate instruction, and what it accomplished for your students.
+Therefore, you need to say how you could differentiate instruction and what it accomplished for your students.

 Teaching Application Letter Example Sentences